geosolutions-it/MapStore2/docs/user-guide/attributes-table.md

 <p align = "center" ><img src="../img/attribute-filter-2.jpg" style="max-width:620px;"/></p>

-!!!note
+!!! note
     We have got 13 items.

-If you want to to see the filtered records also on the map.
+If you want to to see the filtered records also on the map, follow these steps:

 * **Click** on the <img src="../img/sync.jpg" style="max-width:20px;"/> icon to synchronize the map with the filter.

 <p align = "center" ><img src="../img/attribute-filter-3.jpg" style="max-width:620px;"/></p>

-Now let us add other conditions.
+Now let us add other conditions:

 * **Click** again on the *Advanced Search* icon <img src="../img/filter-icon.jpg" style="max-width:25px;" />.

 * **Click** on the <img src="../img/++.jpg" style="max-width:20px;"/> button to add a second condition.

-* **Set** the following condition, for example the employed persons between 2M and 5M; **Employed >< 2 000 000, 5 000 000**.
+* **Set** the following condition (for example the employed persons between 2M and 5M): **Employed >< 2 000 000, 5 000 000**.

 !!! note
     We are using *"Match any of the following conditions"* which is an **OR** logic operator.